V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 243317793     0xE80BC21       LZO compressed data
 ```

 That's a lot to process.
 I would imagine most of these are false positives, but the first entry does look interesting.
-It's `gzip` data and occupies a large portion of the file from `0x860` to `0x786FC17`.
+It's `gzip` data and occupies a large portion of the file supposedly from `0x860` to `0x786FC17`.
 We can verify that by `hexdump`ing the `head` of a file.
-Take a look at `0x860`.
+Take a look at the `0x860` address.

 ```diff
 ventus@Ventus-PC:~/atomos$ head ATOMNJV.FW | hexdump